EventStore/documentation/docs/tutorials/RabbitMQ_Sink.md

 ## Tutorial: Setting up and using a RabbitMQ Sink connector in KurrentDB

-This step-by-step tutorial guides you through configuring and deploying a **RabbitMQ Sink** connector in KurrentDB.
-This connector allows real-time event streaming from KurrentDB to a RabbitMQ exchange, enabling message-based communication for microservices, task queues, and event-driven applications.
+This tutorial guides you through the configuration and deployment of a RabbitMQ Sink connector in KurrentDB.
+The connector streams events in real time from KurrentDB to a RabbitMQ exchange, enabling message-based communication for microservices, task queues, and event-driven applications.

 #### Prerequisites: